-- 5.29 The predominance of the service sector in Maidstone town centre is reflected in its importance as the main location for office accommodation in the borough.
-Over recent years there has been significant growth of an edge of town office market with the development of schemes such as Eclipse Park at Junction 7 of the M20, and out of town schemes such as Kings Hill in the neighbouring district of Tonbridge and Malling. - One of the key challenges facing Maidstone is addressing the diminishing stock of quality office 5.30 space in the town centre and the increase in secondary poor quality offices that do not meet the needs of modern employers.
-Vacancy rates in this secondary stock have risen substantially, and much of the office space currently available in the borough is in the town centre26. - 5.31 The relatively large amount of vacant ageing low quality office stock is depressing the buoyancy of the overall town centre office market and the large number of 'For Let' signs has a negative effect on perceptions of the town centre.
-However, where office accommodation is of high quality, demand is relatively strong, particularly for smaller office units. - 5.32 A number of conversions from offices to residential are already underway in the town centre following the government's introduction of Permitted Development Rights (PDR).
+- 5.36 The predominance of the service sector in Maidstone town centre is reflected in its importance as the main location for office accommodation in the borough.
+Over recent years there has been significant growth of an edge of town office market with the development of schemes such as Eclipse Park at Junction 7 of the M20, and out of town schemes such as Kings Hill in the neighbouring district of Tonbridge and Malling. - 5.37 One of the key challenges facing Maidstone is addressing the diminishing stock of quality office space in the town centre and the increase in secondary poor quality offices that do not meet the needs of modern employers.
+Vacancy rates in this secondary stock have risen substantially, and much of the office space currently available in the borough is in the town centre35.

+- 5.38 The relatively large amount of vacant ageing low quality office stock is depressing the buoyancy of the overall town centre office market and the large number of 'For Let' signs has a negative effect on perceptions of the town centre.
+However, where office accommodation is of high quality, demand is relatively strong, particularly for smaller office units. - 5.39 A number of conversions from offices to residential are already underway in the town centre following the government's introduction of Permitted Development Rights (PDR).
+Some conversions under PDR or otherwise, will be advantageous in helping to manage down the excess supply of secondary stock, potentially raising values and rejuvenating the market for high quality office development in the future.
+However it is also desirable to retain the better quality office space to maintain the town centre's status as a key employment location for office occupiers.
 It will be important to ensure that this conversion is monitored and that where possible planning policies are put in place to try to achieve the right balance.
-Retaining the better quality office space would be desirable to maintain the town centre's status as a key employment location for office occupiers.
-At the same time, some conversions under PDR or otherwise, would be advantageous in helping to manage down the excess supply of secondary stock, potentially raising values and rejuvenating the market for high quality office development in the future.